 Synthetic fertilizers that contain salt are the worst option after drought and should be avoided entirely during drought.
 The salt in the soil can damage the plant's roots and intensify drought damage.

-- Replace Mulch—Once your plants have been well watered and possibly fed, make sure they have a 3-4 inch layer of mulch around the drip line.
+Once your plants have been well watered and possibly fed, make sure they have a 3 to 4-inch layer of mulch around the drip line.
 Organic mulches decompose during the growing season and by mid-summer, they may have almost disappeared.
 Keep those stressed roots cool and moist by replacing the mulch as soon as you can.

 Protecting Your Landscape From Drought Damage